Having a strong fluency in the source and target languages

 Adhering to a deadline that takes into account many factors

 Legal documents receive certified translation to be used for several purposes and that often means that the document, paper-based or a digital file, has to be translated, certified, and ready to be used by a certain date.

 Ensuring that the legal document is recognizable in court

-Different countries, provinces or states might have varying legal systems and require legal documents to have certified translation, especially if the document is evidential.
+Different countries, provinces or states might have varying legal systems and require legal documents to have a certified translation company, especially if the document is evidential.
 This is why it is important to keep the format of any legal document consistent as well as being familiar with the legal document certification requirements of the intended facility.

 Translating files documenting e-commerce disputes between foreign business partners